ODIM-Project/ODIM/docs/README.md

 ## Role-based authorization

 In Resource Aggregator for ODIM, the roles and privileges control users' access to specific resources.
-If you perform an HTTP operation on a resource without the required privileges, you receive an HTTP `403 Forbidden` error.
+If you perform an HTTP operation on a resource without the required privileges, you encounter an HTTP `403 Forbidden` error.

 ### **Roles**